UB-Mannheim/RaiseWikibase/README.md

 The functions `entity()`, `claim()`, `snak()`, `description()`, `alias()`and `label()` return the template dictionaries.
 So all basic operations with dictionaries in Python can be used.
 You can merge two dictionaries `X` and `Y` using `X | Y` (since Python 3.9) and using `{**X, **Y}` (since Python 3.5).

-Let's check the Wikidata entity [Q43229](https://www.wikidata.org/wiki/Q43229).
+Let's check the Wikidata entity [Q43229](https://www.wikidata.org/wiki/Q43229) with an English label 'organization'.
 You can create both English and German labels for the entity using RaiseWikibase:
 ```python
 labels = {**label('en', 'organization'), **label('de', 'Organisation')}
 ```